-Ballot access cannot be unduly burdensome
+Supreme Court: Ballot access cannot be unduly burdensome

 The right of candidates and political parties to be on the ballot is not unlimited.
-Yet this right implicates the freedom of association, and the courts have ruled that the government’s authority to regulate elections cannot make the process for getting on the ballot unduly burdensome.
+However, because this right implicates the freedom of association, courts have ruled that the government’s authority to regulate elections cannot make the process for getting on the ballot unduly burdensome.

 Conversely, in Storer v.
 Brown (1974) the Court upheld a state law requiring an independent candidate running for office to demonstrate disaffiliation from a party for a least one year.
-And yet in Anderson v.
+But in Anderson v.
 Celebrezze (1983) the Supreme Court invalidated on First Amendment grounds a state law that imposed early filing requirements for an independent presidential candidate who wished to appear on the general election ballot.

 Overall, although the courts have been hostile to the payment of fees to obtain ballot access, other requirements in place to demonstrate that candidates or political parties have sufficient political support have been upheld as legitimate governmental interests in regulating elections.